 Ohio gambling laws are not friendly to online casinos or poker.

 ORC § 2915.02 prohibits both the conduct of and participation in unauthorized gambling activities (emphasis ours):

 (B) For purposes of division (A)(1) of this section, a person facilitates bookmaking if the person in any way knowingly aids an illegal bookmaking operation, including, without limitation, placing a bet with a person engaged in or facilitating illegal bookmaking.
 For purposes of division (A)(2) of this section, a person facilitates a game of chance conducted for profit or a scheme of chance if the person in any way knowingly aids in the conduct or operation of any such game or scheme, including, without limitation, playing any such game or scheme.

 State law is clear on this matter and can easily be interpreted to apply to online gambling.
 New legislation would be needed for legal online casinos or poker sites to come to Ohio.
 Currently, there are no such efforts underway and no indications that lawmakers are interested in passing new legislation to authorize online gambling.

 The Ohio Lottery is not sold online at this time but that could change at some point.
 In recent years, a debate has raged on between lawmakers, retailers and the lottery itself.
 The lottery would like to keep all options open while a group of House lawmakers and retail associations would like to pass legislation to preemptively ban online sales of lottery tickets forever.

 Retailers would like to pass the ban because people who come in to their stores to buy tickets often make other purchases.
 They worry that if tickets can be bought online, people would have less incentive to visit retailers in person and purchase other things.

-The lottery said it didn’t have plans to introduce online sales any time but that they want “to keep all our options open.”
+The lottery said in 2013 it didn’t have plans to introduce online sales any time soon but that they want “to keep all our options open.”
 Other states have already started selling tickets online and sales have been promising, but not overwhelming.